Skip to main content

 Building a community powered by clean, renewable energy will help us achieve an inclusive and healthy quality of life.
 Orange County’s goals are to reduce barriers, dramatically increase clean energy in our region, and power 100% of County operations from clean, renewable energy by 2035.

-SIGN UP FOR A SOLAR CO-OP AT: https://solarunitedneighbors.org/orange
+SIGN UP FOR SOLAR SWITCH AT: SolarSwitch.com/OrangeCounty.

 Installing solar systems provides many benefits including: